TOD developments progress at JTA, WMATA, city of Sacramento, Calif.

 With this funding in place, applications for tax credits have already been submitted.
 Pending approvals by the California Tax Credit Allocation and Debt Limit Allocation Committees, construction is scheduled to begin by June 2025 with occupancy slated for Summer 2027.

 “It is our vision to bring sustainable transportation options to new communities and grow options in our current corridors.
-Essential to this effort is increasing housing availability around the station areas to provide easy access to our services,” said Pat Hume, San Jose Joint Powers Authority chair and Sacramento County supervisor.
+Essential to this effort is increasing housing availability around the station areas to provide easy access to our services,” said Pat Hume, San Joaquin Joint Powers Authority chair and Sacramento County supervisor.
 “Partnering with the Capitol Area Community Development Corporation and Mutual Housing California on an Affordable Housing and Sustainable Communities grant matches this vision and provides an important community benefit.
 As a part of this grant, SJJPA will receive $5 million towards a zero-emissions vehicle for future service and $1.6 million for our future Midtown Station.”

 About the Author